dlampsi/node-exporter-deploy/README.md

 make infra
 ```

-Terraform apply actions also crates inventory file and stores it in the `ansible/` directory for further usage in ansible-playbooks.
+Terraform apply action also crates inventory file and stores it in the `ansible/` directory for further usage in ansible-playbooks.

 ### Service configuration